devennn/Filorg/README.md

 Tool to organize file for Windows 10

 ## Getting Started
- 1. Download this folder to local machine
+ 1. Download or clone this repository to local machine
- 2. Run File-Organizer.exe from dist/ folder
+ 2. Navigate to dist folder and run File-Organizer.exe
  3. Choose options

 ## Build With
 - [PySimpleGUI](https://pysimplegui.readthedocs.io/en/latest/) - For GUI
 - [PyInstaller](https://www.pyinstaller.org/) - Compiling python file to executable